Rick Reynolds, LCSW

 Unfaithful spouses, why would you want to tell your spouse about your infidelity?

-Is disclosure really that important for healing after an affair?
+Is disclosure really that important for healing your marriage after an affair?

 Next to putting a stop to the affair or the acting-out behavior, how couples handle discovery may be the most critical factor in recovery and ultimately surviving infidelity.
 If the discovery process isn't handled with both compassion and intentionality, it's likely that all attempts at restoration will either falter or become hopelessly frustrating.